-Likes for our last Dino-gram before Dino-departure Day we are so so powerfully pumped to be able to share with you the deepest of deep Dino-devotional prose that we have ever been able to post here at ilovedinomartin, and we have been waitin' for literally years to locate this potently powerful post and bring it to you.
+Likes for our last Dino-gram before Dino-departure Day we are so so powerfully pumped to be able to likes once 'gain share with you the deepest of deep Dino-devotional prose that we have ever been able to post here at ilovedinomartin, and we had been waitin' for literally years to locate this potently powerful post and bring it to you.

 For years now, we had searched the 'net with no avail to find wise wonderful words that Dino-biographer Mr. Nick Tosches solemnly scribed on our most beloved Dino's departure on December 25, 1995.
 The only clue we had for the search is that Tosches' elegant essay spoke of our Dino as

 "the American Buddha."
-Well, likes early this fall, we once 'gain took of the effort of findin' Nick's touchin' and tender tribute to our Dino, who he wrote so potently and powerfully in his tome, "DINO: Living High In The Dirty Business Of Dreams."
+Well, likes last fall in 2016, we once 'gain took up the effort of findin' Nick's touchin' and tender tribute to our Dino, who he wrote so potently and powerfully in his tome, "DINO: Living High In The Dirty Business Of Dreams."

 Well, likes this time pallies our search was rewarded with findin' what we were so solemnly searchin' for at a link from Google Books, which you can goes to by clickin' on the tag of this Dino-message.